takkyu2/pfds-go/README.md

 # Purely Functional Data Structures in Go
 An implementation of the immutable data structures in Okasaki's textbook, "Purely Functional Data Structures", in Go.

+Still work in progress.

 ## Requirements
 A Go compiler supporting Generics, e.g., Go 1.18, accessible by gotip as of now, is necessary.

 ## Disclaimers
 * Since Go 1.17 with `-gcflags=-G=3` flag does not support exporting Generic functions, types, etc., the code cannot be compiled by Go 1.17.
 I could put everything in a single main package, but that would hurt the readability.
-* Polymorphic recursion seems impossible in Go generics (compiler hangs up)
+* Polymorphic recursion seems impossible in Go generics (compiler hangs up) :(

 ## Others
 * I guess Go's garbage collection and easy concurrency may be a good fit for PFDS :)